All / Cases

 Crypto Proof of Funds

-Today's financial environment is a dynamic sphere that is rapidly adapting to user needs.
-One of these needs is adherence to security standards for money flows, which allows for international transfers or opening accounts abroad in accordance with regulatory demands.
+Today’s financial environment is a dynamic sphere that is rapidly adapting to the needs of users.
+One of them is adherence to the security standards of money flows, which allows you to make international transfers or open accounts abroad in accordance with the demands of regulatory authorities.

-Information about the source of your income is demanded to comply with the terms of AML and Know Your Customer policies, which, in turn, are part of measures to combat illicit financial operations.
+Information about the source of your income is demanded to comply with the terms of AML and KYC policies, which, in turn, are part of measures to fight against illegal money operations.

 • Tax returns

-Show all your Income has been declared and taxes have been paid;
+Show that all your income has been declared and taxes have been paid;

 • Bank statements